ciderpunx/rsstwit/README.md

 Alternatives
 ------------

 RSSTwit is very much a prototype.
-If you need to do this reliably, here are some alternatives that people on Twitter [suggested](https://twitter.com/ciderpunx/status/789783130513301504).
+If you need to do this reliably, here are some alternatives that people on Twitter [suggested](https://twitter.com/ciderpunx/status/789783130513301504), or that I have duckduckgo-ed.
+I have tried twibble.io and dlvr.it (and they were fine) but I have not tried the rest.

 ### Services